“Friends are the family that you choose.”

 Here are some of the issues that childless couples need to address long before they arrive at old age:

 - Long-term care insurance.
-Approximately 15% of Americans over the age of 65 receive care from family members (5.8 to 7 million family members provide care to 40.3 million over age 65).
+Approximately 15% of Americans over the age of 65 receive care from family members (approximately 36 million family members provide care to 40.3 million over age 65).
 According to the U.S. Department of Health and Human Services, approximately 28 million of those over age 65 will need long-term care at some point, which means that approximately 30% of people with children are relying on them or other living family members to take care of them.
 Childless people don’t have that support.
-That’s why they need to either be financially secure enough to be able to pay for long term care in the cases where it’s needed or have long-term care insurance.
-Do you know if you need long term care insurance?
-Enroll at myFinancialAnswers and find out.
+That’s why they need to either be financially secure enough to be able to pay for long-term care in the cases where it’s needed or have long-term care insurance.
+Do you know if you need long-term care insurance?
+Please fill in the contact form, and I will connect you with a financial planner so that you can find out.

 - Where do you want to be when you can no longer be independent?
 The last thing you want is to find yourself in a situation where you have to move to the first place that has a room available for you without having ever set foot in the place.
 I personally recommend Continuing Care Retirement Communities (CCRCs) that allow for the gradual transition from completely independent living to skilled nursing care all in the same facility.
 If you can afford it, you will want to enter into a type A agreement, which includes all services – housing, amenities, and health-related care – in one fee that doesn’t go up aside from inflation or operating cost increases.
 You will also want to ensure that the facility has skilled Alzheimer’s care co-located in the CCRC.
 This is an expensive option and not right for everyone; regardless of the type of facility you choose, the key is doing your homework beforehand so that you get to control the circumstances of your move rather than leaving it up to the Fates.